mediamicroservices/mm/README.md

 * tree
 * xmlstarlet

 mediamicroservices also uses Pashua to run a graphical user interface.
 It is recommended to install Pashua before running media microservices.
-Type brew install Pashua into the command line and press enter.
+Type `brew install Pashua` into the command line and press enter.
 You will be prompted for your password.
-Enter your password, and then you will be able to run mediamicroservices scripts and options that utilize a GUI.
+Enter your password, and then you will be able to run mediamicroservices scripts and options that utilize a GUI (Graphical User Interface).

-If at any point you would like to uninstall mediamicroservices, type brew uninstall mm into the command line.
+If at any point you would like to uninstall mediamicroservices, type `brew uninstall mm` into the command line.

 ### configuring mediamicroservices
 In order for mediamicroservices to run, you must configure your variable settings.
 First, take a look at the list of variables below to get a sense of what each variable means.
 Then, create all of the delivery directories that you'll need, in the place you'd like them to be.
-You can name the directories themselves anything you'd like- the more important part is tying them to a variable in the configuration process.
+You can name the directories themselves anything you'd like; the more important part is tying them to a variable in the configuration process.
 Not all variables are necessary for microservices to run, so look over which microservices you'd like to use to get a sense of whether or not you'll need to a specific variable.

-Type mmconfig -a into the terminal to access the configuration GUI, which will take information input and save a file as mm.conf.
+Type `mmconfig` into the terminal to access the configuration GUI (or `mmconfig -t` for the CLI), which will take information input and save a file as mm.conf.
 This file will store your system variables.

 ![Alt text](Resources/mmconfiggui.png "mmconfig GUI")
 ![mmconfig gui gif](https://github.com/mediamicroservices/mm/blob/master/Resources/mmconfig3.gif)